andreepratama27/crypto-exchange-dashboard/README.md

 - Install the package with `npm install`, `yarn install` or `pnpm install`
 - Run the Project with command `npm run dev`, `yarn dev` or `pnpm run dev` depends on your package manager
 - The websocket can be accessed on ws:\\localhost:3001

+### Things to Improve

+- Design
+Need to make it more tidy and responsive.
+Currently, it just show the candlestick chart with orderbook form and table

+- Caching
+Currently the ticker is just a function with setInterval in it.
+So, need a mechanism to fix how the app call the API with websocket.